McDonald Peak (L) and Sheep's Head from the northwest.

 The rock and thus the climbing in the Mission Range is very similar to that in Glacier National Park.

-See the Glacier National Park Rock and Grading Systems Fact Sheet for details.
+See the Glacier National Park Rock and Grading Systems Fact Sheet

 The West Ridge is the most obvious and probably the commonly climbed route on the mountain because of the relatively easy access from the west.